-I am a single mom who had children at a very young age when I was still growing up myself.
+I am a single mom who had children at a very young age, when I was still growing up myself.
 I had my first baby at fourteen after a relationship with a family friend.
-Before my pregnancy started to show l left my school and my tenth-grade classmates.
+Before my pregnancy started to show, l left my school and my tenth-grade classmates.
 I went to an alternative school that had parenting courses along with regular classes.
-I lost my friends because their mothers didn’t want their daughters hanging around a pregnant girl.
+I lost my friends, because their mothers didn’t want their daughters hanging around a pregnant girl.

-Because I still needed to take care of my kids, I needed to hurry up get a job.
+Because I still needed to take care of my kids, I needed to hurry up and get a job.
 I should have just waited and finished high school, but instead I left the eleventh grade and took my GED.
 Even though I went to business school, it wasn’t enough to get a job because the employers expected experience.
-I decided to try temp jobs and although I was only 17, the people at the medical supplier where I tempted liked me and kept me employed for a few years.
+I decided to try temp jobs and although I was only seventeen, the people at the medical supplier where I temped liked me and kept me employed for a few years.

-Fortunately, I finally found a place of my own to live when I was 18, right down the street from the YMCA.
+Fortunately, I finally found a place of my own to live when I was eighteen, right down the street from the YMCA.
 I would get up early, give my kids breakfast, and walk them to the Y. They could go to programs, and I could go to work.

 Because I was young and now had three children to support, I didn’t have much time for civic engagement.
-But I hoped if I worked hard and paid the bills my children would grow into strong successful adults.
+But I hoped that if I worked hard and paid the bills, my children would grow into strong successful adults.
 I showed them the importance of hard work and I talked about the importance of education so they could have different lives than I do.
 I took out a lot of loans to eventually send my youngest child to a private university in Virginia that she had her heart set on, and when I drove her to school that was the farthest I’d ever driven.
 But after nearly making it all the way through, my daughter left just before her final year.
-I worry what’s going to happen to her.
+I worry about what’s going to happen to her.

-When I see any of them struggling, I worry that maybe if I’d known more when they were growing up they wouldn’t be having any problems now.
-I look back at my life and think if I’d made different decisions, things would be better.
+When I see any of them struggling, I worry that maybe if I’d known more when they were growing up, they wouldn’t be having any problems now.
+I look back at my life and think that if I’d made different decisions, things would be better.
 Maybe I should have taken my kids to church more.
 And I wish I’d spent more time with them, but I had to work to make sure they were fed.